goschtl/zope/Zelenium/trunk/README.txt

     The list of files to be included is computed via the following
     rules:

+     - If the testsuite_name property contains the name of a file that exists in the directory, it is presumed to contain a list of files containing tests, one per line.
+The test cases will be presented in the order indicated in the file, and test cases may be included more than once.

-     - If the directory contains a file, '.objects', it is presumed to contain a list of files to be included, one per line;  only those files / subdirectories (if present) will be included.
+     - If the testsuite_name property is empty but the directory contains  a file, '.objects', it is presumed to contain a list of files to be included, one per line;  only those files / subdirectories (if present) will be included.
 In this case, the test cases will be presented in the order indicated in the file,